silveruby/costa-rica-guide/README.md

 ## How to run application

 1. **Source:** Download files from [github repository][github]
 2. **Environment:** You'll need to have SQLAlchemy, Flask and oauth2client on your server.
-In fact, check imports in the start of file project.py for full list.
+In fact, checkout [server_setup.md][server_setup] for detailed instruction on how to setup the server.
 3. **Database:** Database can be set up by running 'python database_setup.py'
 4. **Start:** Once you've completed step 1, 2 and 3, then you can run 'python \__init__.py' to start the application
 5. **Test:** Open your favorite browser and test the app